 Hi!
-I’m Meg Frost, the woman behind this blog.
+I’m Meg Frost Higginbotham, the woman behind this blog.

-I LOVE to travel and use every bit of time off from my job in education software and tech to explore this beautiful world.
+I LOVE to travel and use every bit of time off from my job in education tech and software to explore our beautiful planet.

 Truth be told, it wasn’t always that way.